mconf/docs-org/README.md

 * Update this readme
 * Warn/alert sections to use on pages with important information
 * Better ordering, some articles are way more important than others (use colors? pinned posts?)
+* Categories such as "archived posts" for old posts and "draft" for unfinished articles.
 * Tags

 # Template